soi-20/brains/_posts/2018-09-20-jl-on-sales-marketing.md

 ---
 layout: post
-title: ""Why Startups Need to Focus on Sales, Not Marketing""
+title: "Why Startups Need to Focus on Sales, Not Marketing"
 description: ""
 date: 2018-09-20
 tags: